RahulMirji/Simple_Calculator/README.md

 - Python
 - Django
-- HTML
+- HTM
 - CSS

-Designed and Developed By Rahul Mirji.. contact me at devprahulmirji@gmail.com for quaries...
+Designed and Developed By Rahul Mirji.. contact me at devprahulmirji@gmail.com for quaries..
 Thank You...!